 \subsection{Abstracting \PRISM Models}

-To take advantage of \refpro{corr-abs}, we want to avoid to actually construct the CTMC to be abstracted.
-Doing this allows us to handle models which are too large to be handled in an explicit-state form.
-For this, we can use non-probabilistic model checkers which feature a guarded-command language, like \NUSMV~\cite{CimattiCGGPRST02}.
+To take advantage of \refpro{corr-abs}, we want to avoid actually constructing the CTMC to be abstracted.
+Doing so allows us to handle models which are too large to be handled in an explicit-state form.
+For this approach, we can use non-probabilistic model checkers which feature a guarded-command language, like \NUSMV~\cite{CimattiCGGPRST02}.
 Such a tool can work with an OBDD-based representation of PMs as in \refdef{bdd-repr}, and compute the set of reachable states.
 We can then specify some OBDDs representing \emph{predicates}, i.\,e., sets of concrete states.
-These can be used to split the state space, by subsuming all concrete states that are contained in the same subset of predicates, thus to obtain an OBDD partitioning as in \refdef{bdd-partitioning}.
+These sets can be used to split the state space by subsuming all concrete states that are contained in the same subset of predicates, thus to obtain an OBDD partitioning as in \refdef{bdd-partitioning}.